AchetaGames/yew-maze-defence/README.md

 ## Key Mechanics
 ### Grid and Pathing
 - Grid-based map.
-- Initial setup: a short loop in the middle; enemies spawn at Start and attempt to loop back to End (completing a lap damages the player/"base").
+- Initial setup: a short loop near the center (with a slight random offset and randomized entrance/exit orientation); enemies spawn at Start and attempt to loop back to End (completing a lap damages the player/"base").
 - Players place walls/tiles to modify enemy pathing.
 It is not permitted to completely block the path; pathfinding must always have at least one valid route from Start to End.
 - Pathfinding: A* or BFS on a 4-connected grid is sufficient.
 For MVP, we can run pathfinding whenever terrain changes (placement/mining).